guzenok/go-sqltest/README.md

 * `-copyright_file`: Copyright file used to add copyright header to the resulting source code.

-For an example of the use of `mockgen`, see the `sample/` directory.
+For an example of the use of `sqlmockgen`, see the `sample/` directory.
 In simple cases, you will need only the `-source` flag.